keithbsmiley-other/emilysite/_pages/the-silvestrian-chapter-one.md

 </p>

 <p>
-She'd escaped the castle after months in his dungeons, but the king had won anyway.
+She’d escaped the castle after months in his dungeons, but the king had won anyway.
 </p>

 <p>
-"I am what he made me."
+“I am what he made me.”
 Lyana clenched her teeth as she wiped her blade across her pant leg.
 Once again, she slipped the weapon between her trousers and her belt vowing to one day rid herself of the damned thing.
 She would throw it in the ocean and watch it sink with the heft of the souls it had taken.
 </p>

 <p>
-Lyana dragged the old man's body behind the same rose bush she'd used as a shield not five minutes ago.
+Lyana dragged the old man’s body behind the same rose bush she’d used as a shield not five minutes ago.
 She would take care of him later.
 Right now, she needed to retrieve her fe.
 </p>

 <p>